ShanhinPavel/mentors-dashboard/README.md

 # mentor-dashboard
-This app shows mentor with his students
+This application shows information about mentors "Rolling scopes" school.